 Failure of a Fire Alarm Control Unit

-If an existing fire alarm system in an occupied building ceases to function due to the failure of a fire alarm control unit that cannot be repaired, immediately notify Surrey Fire Services and establish a fire watch.
+If an existing fire alarm system in an occupied building ceases to function due to the failure of a fire alarm control unit that cannot be repaired, immediately notify the Surrey Fire Service and establish a fire watch.
 After the fire alarm system has been repaired, it must be verified by a qualified fire alarm technician and may require the involvement of a Registered Professional.